xaos3/hydra-plus/README.md

 - Creating web services and APIS in servers.
 - Creating complex webservers for server side applications
 - Creating importers for databases from raw text
-- Creating middlewares from one platform to another (ERP application to Eshop)
+- Creating middlewares from one platform to another (for example, ERP application to Eshop)

 ## Hydra+ advantages

-- Very small executable (~3MB), no third party dependencies when compiled (except Linux, see later in the text)
+- Very small executable (~3MB), no third party dependencies after compiled (except Linux, see later in the text)
 - Native support of UTF8 strings. (and the only ones supported xD)
 - Native support of MariaDB
 - Native support of ODBC connections (tested for SQL SERVER)
 - Native support for threads via asynchronous functions
 - Native support of SSL and plain TCP connections, client and server
 - Few language keywords , easy to learn
-- Can obfuscate it's code with an internal key, that make the code incomprehensible to the human eye (hydra_loader.h line 61 change the key!!)
+- Can obfuscate it's code with an internal key, that make the code incomprehensible to the human eye (hydra_loader.h line 61, change the key!!)
 - Handsome creator (this is a joke)

 ## Hydra+ disadvantages

-- To support new functions and operations the source code must change and the Hydra+ must recompiled.
+- To support new functions and operations the source code must change and the Hydra+ must be recompiled.
   I do not support new functions via libraries.
 I may do it in the future but it will defeat the purpose of the single and small executable.
-I'm in the fence about it.
+I'm in the fence about this.
 - Limited support.
 I'm the only one that write code for this language.
 I add functions add new features and fix bugs when I need them for my work.
-So if a new feature is needed but i do not is very likely that I never will implement it.
+So if a new feature is needed but i do not, is very likely that I never will implement it.
 - Hidden bugs or memory leaks.
 I repeat that I'm the only one writing code for Hydra+ and I have hand written all the structures , lists , logic , loader, interpreter, parser etc. This means that is very possible that catastrophic bugs are lurking.
-I have test Hydra+ for at least 3 months in production, in small applications and i have fix a lot of memory leaks and bugs (mostly for the asynchronous operations).
+I have test Hydra+ for at least 8 months in production, in small applications and I have fix a lot of memory leaks and bugs (mostly for the asynchronous operations).
 But
   I'm not confident that the worst has passed!
 - Execute speed (maybe?).
-I did not have made extensive benchmarks (yet , no time!) , but the interpretation (the code is stored in a kind of abstract tree) is a lot slower than PHP's (when tested with 10.000.000 calculation with no input/output).
+I did not have made extensive benchmarks (yet , no time!) , but the interpretation (the code is stored in a kind of an abstract tree) is a lot slower than PHP's (when tested with 10.000.000 calculation with no input/output).
 Of course in real operation , when you write/read in disk or send data via sockets the performance (in some limited test I have done) is similar with PHP, because the actual time consuming operations are these and not the code interpretation.
 If anyone do any benchmark please inform me!
 - Hydra+ is very verbose, as it has limited keywords and none of the shortcut syntaxs, like for example the "foreach" of PHP.
 - Hydra+ imposes some restrictions in scipts like that the include directive can be present only in the top of the main script and nowere else.
-  Some of these restrictions (that you will find in the documentation) maybe seems weird and very easy to implement.
+  Some of these restrictions (that you will find in the documentation) maybe seems weird and very easy to implement the restricted functionality.
 They trully are.
-BUT some things tha I have do is for forcing me to write cleaner code!
+BUT some things that I have do is for forcing me to write cleaner code!
 - A lot of other things to consider!

 ## Writing Hydra+ scripts